stephanlphilips/pulse_lib/Readme.md

 * include a ramp function
 * Support for calibarion arguments? -- this should be engineered well.
 * HVI2 integration

+TODO bugs and small things to fix,
+* Remake the sequence object
+* make segments appendable
+* how the deal with names of segments.
+Are they really needed?
+* Make multimensiolisation module via referencing instead of copying

 # Initializing the library